 According to the Expert Report of Dr. Spiliotopoulos (pgs.
 68-69): "For Hadnot Point, as with Tarawa Terrace, ATSDR assumed concentrations of contaminants in the influent to the WTP were equal to the concentrations of contaminants in the 'finished water' that was delivered to consumers...This assumption is incorrect, as treatment of the influent to the treatment plant resulted in evaporative and other losses, reducing contaminant concentrations in the 'finished' water."
-Based on this expert opinion, the chemical concentrations used in this Report as well as the associated estimates of Plaintiff exposure would be overly conservative (too high).
+Further, according to the Expert Report of Dr. Hennet (pg.
+5-43): "A substantial portion of [contaminants of concern] that may have been present in the treated water used to fill a water buffalo would have unavoidably been lost to evaporation during filling, use, and variations of temperature.
+These [contaminants of concern] reductions between the raw water and the water in the water buffaloes would have been in the order of 52% to 73% based on my estimation."
+Based on these expert opinions, the chemical concentrations used in this Report as well as the associated estimates of Plaintiff exposure would be overly conservative (too high).